aixplain/aiXplain/docs/user/user_doc.md

 ### Creating a FineTune

-You can use the `FinetuneFactory` to create a FineTune object using the SDK:
+You can use the `FinetuneFactory` to create a FineTune object using the SDK.
+For now, we support the following tasks: `translation` and `speech-recognition`:

 ```python
 from aixplain.factories import FinetuneFactory, DatasetFactory, ModelFactory